falcony-io/sqlalchemy-searchable/docs/configuration.rst

 * search_trigger_name - name of the search database trigger, default: {table}_search_update

 * search_trigger_function_name - the name for the database search vector updating function.
-This configuration option is only used if remove_hyphens is set as `True` otherwise the builtin postgresql `tsvector_update_trigger` is used for updating search vectors.

 * regconfig - postgresql regconfig to be used, default: pg_catalog.english

-* remove_symbols - String indicating all symbols that should be removed and converted to emptry strings in each search vectorized column.
-By default this is `-@.`, meaning all `-`, `@` and `.` will be converted to empty strings.

-Before version 0.7.0 this configuration option was known as 'remove_hyphens' and provided only limited conversion of `-` symbols to empty strings.

 Example ::